frvi/dockerfile-dashing/README.md

 ### lib volume
 The smashing lib dir is available on volume */lib-smashing*.

+Note: This is a fork of the dockerfile-dashing.
+Read about that [here](http://github.com/frvi/dockerfile-dashing)

 ## Thanks
 - [@frvi](https://github.com/frvi), original author of run.sh)